Youth Sector

 Children need the help and support of trusted adults like youth workers and sports coaches in their community.

 The Youth Endowment Fund has a mission, which is to prevent children and young people from becoming involved in violence.
-We plan to work closely with seven sectors (Youth, Policing, Youth Justice, Children’s services, Neighbourhood, Mental Health and Education) that make up a crucial part of the wider system that supports children.
+We plan to work closely with seven sectors (Youth sector, Policing, Youth Justice, Children’s services, Neighbourhood, Mental Health and Education) that make up a crucial part of the wider system that supports children.
 As we grow our knowledge and understanding of the evidence, working with you will be key to keeping children safe and giving them a brighter future.

 See below evidence from the YEF Toolkit about approaches to reducing violence that are often used in the youth sector: